llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Restart this add-on and this time it should succeed.

 Open this add-on Web UI in the iOS Home Assistant app and click **Generate OAuth Token**.
 This will launch a web browser where you authenticate with Tesla.
-The API token is printed to the log.
+The API refresh token is printed to the log.
+Write this down as it will not be shown again after you restart the add-on.
+If you lose it, you'll need to reinstall the add-on, or you can find it in the `/data` directory.

 Return to the add-on Web UI and click **Enroll public key in your vehicle**.
 This will launch the Tesla app where it prompts for approval.